 The risk of catching it through unprotected oral sex is much lower, but is significantly higher if the person giving oral sex has bleeding gums, sores or ulcers.
 The virus is not transmitted through saliva but can be passed on through blood from these sores.

-Of all HIV diagnoses in the UK in 2017:
+Of all HIV diagnoses in England in 2021:

-There are also a high number of undiagnosed cases.
-It has been estimated that almost 8,000 people in the UK are living with HIV without knowing, and could be passing the virus on to others.
+It has been estimated that more than 5,000 people in the UK are living with HIV without knowing and could be passing the virus on to others.

 If you test positive for HIV, you should tell all of your current partners and anyone else that you have had sex with in the last three months.
 They may have contracted HIV and it is important for them to get tested.
 It can be difficult to talk to people about your diagnosis.
 If you’d like some support, reply to one of our text messages.
 Our clinical team are on hand to support you.
 If your clinic confirmatory test is positive, the clinic staff will advise you about confidential partner notification services.Order a free test